ThunderFly-aerospace/TFI2CEXT01/README.md

 ### Device Reset

-The TCA4307 has stuck bus recovery, which automatically disconnects the slave side of the bus from the master if it detects either SDAOUT or SCLOUT is low for about 40 ms. Once the bus is disconnected, the device automatically generates up to 16 pulses on SCLOUT to attempt to reset a device holding the whole bus low.
-The slave side of the bus is reconnected only in case the stuck bus device side is resolved.
+The TCA4307 has a stuck bus recovery feature.
+It disconnects the slave side if SDAOUT or SCLOUT is low for about 40 ms, then generates up to 16 pulses on SCLOUT to reset the bus.
+The slave side reconnects only after the issue is resolved.

 ### PCB dimensions